databrary/design/overview.md

 ## Tags

-Users should be able to add free-form tag keywords to objects at most levels.
+Users can add *tags* or keywords to studies, acquisitions, data objects, materials, and articles.
-Tagging may provide an important resource for searching and browsing.
+Tagging provides an important resource for searching and browsing.
 However, it is important to remember that the number of users will be quite small compared to many other tagging communities, and so aggregate information across may be more noisy and less reliable.
 On the other hand, tagging by users is likely to be more accurate, and so the primary concern will be tagset normalization (i.e., collapsing different tags representing identical concepts).

+A tag consists of:
+* A short keyword, comprised only of lower-case letters, hyphens, and spaces
+* A free-form description of the various ways this tag may be used.

+The site will keep track of each unique (tag, item, user) tuple, and this information will be public.

+### Adding

+Any authorized account can add a tag to an item.
+When adding a tag, a full-text search of existing tags and descriptions will be available.
+If a user adds a tag that has never been used before, they will be required to also write a description of how the tag may be used.
+Other users may later edit this tag description, but will be encouraged only to correct errors and expand the scope of the description, rather than removing existing uses.
+A history of description changes will be kept and presented to users for possible flagging.

 ## Comments